headspace Frankston is a voluntary, free and confidential health service for young people aged 12 - 25 in Frankston area.

 Client Rights and Responsibilities Statement: click HERE

-Using this online form, you can refer yourself or a young person.
 We are a voluntary service and the young person will need to give their consent if you are seeking assistance on their behalf.

-Step 1 - Complete an online referral form
+Step 1 - Complete an online form to request support

-If you are making a referral for yourself, a family member or friend, click HERE
+If you are seeking support for yourself, a family member or friend, click HERE

 Step 2 - We will contact you

-We will get in contact to discuss your referral.
+We will get in contact to discuss your request.
 Please be patient as this may take a few days

 Step 3 – Working out the next steps